-Please roof the less using statements and check each to make a that you agree with the statement.
-Then sign below in the spore provided.
+Planse and the less using statements and check each to make the space with the statement.
+Then sign below in the space provided.

 - Funderstand that submitted decomens will become public records under the Celifornic Public Records Act, and that these decomens will be made available upon impossing members of the public for inspection and copying. - Lacknowledge that all photographs and images submitted as port or the application may be used by the City without compensation.